D4RK21/SetsCalculator/README.md

 ## ✅ Description

-This calculator can use your own set or already declarated.
+This calculator can use your own set or already declarated one.

 It is also possible to enter your own **Universal set** or automatically generate it _(Union of all sets)_.